-■ Investment Opportunities in Health Care

-- In 2026, Taiwan is expected to become a super aging society, with the elderly accounting for more than 21% of the total population.
+- Investment Opportunities in Health Care - Taiwan in 2018 has an aging population, with the elderly accounting for more than 14% of the total population.
 Taiwan is laying a foundation for medical trials, and is adapting its policies and regulations to provide for more flexibility.
-These changes, combined with innovative service models from both domestic and foreign companies, will open the door to new business opportunities in the elderly market. - Taiwan's high-quality of medical-care systems and solid ICT foundation are conducive to the establishment of infrastructure for supporting environmental systems, such as monitoring service platforms, information system services, and an integrated platform for intelligent health services.
+These changes, combined with innovative service models from both domestic and foreign companies, will open the door to new business opportunities in the senior citizen market. - Taiwan's high-quality of medical-care systems and solid ICT foundation are conducive to the establishment of infrastructure for supporting environmental systems, such as monitoring service platforms, information system services, and an integrated platform for intelligent health services.